rwb/math-camp/README.md

 which is a small difference.
 ```

-So, or *z* to be a confounder it needs to influence the distribution
+So, for *z* to be a confounder it needs to influence the distribution
 of both *x* and *y*.